-It’s a fan-shaped muscle being located above and lateral to the pectineus.
-Strictly speaking, it’s not a muscle of adductor compartment but described here due to its close relationship with the structures of the adductor compartment of the thigh.
+Obturator Externus is a fan-shaped muscle being located above and lateral to the pectineus.
+It’s not a muscle of adductor compartment but its here due to its close relationship with the structures of the adductor compartment of the thigh.

 It originates from the outer surface of the anterior half of the obturator membrane and adjoining anterior and inferior margins of the obturator foramen.